 Failing all of the above, you can use dishes served on the grounds of Churchill Downs.
 The racetrack itself publishes the recipes for all different types of food cooked for guests there.

-Above all else, the Derby is a time to have fun.
+Above all else, the Derby is a time to have fun, even during a global pandemic.
 Dress up, get loud, and yell for your favorite horse.
-If you’re having trouble getting into the spirit, some of that bourbon should help.
+If you have guests over, be smart, be safe.
+If you opt to go the virtual route, that’s okay too.
+If you’re having trouble getting into the spirit, a couple of Julep’s should help.